 Ranch Supervisor will work with the Ranch Camp Cabin Counselors to manage the 12 horses, teach horse lessons, run the Ranch Camp, and lead various camp activities.
 The Ranch Director is expected to assist with general camp programming when not busy at the ranch and is a member of the summer support team.
 Candidates must be at least 21 years of age, have or be able to get CHA certification (Camp will provide) prior to summer, and have a solid knowledge of how to work with horses and children.

 Counselors live with a fellow staff member and 10-12 campers of similar age.
 Counselors act as role models, teachers, best friends, parents, nature guides, entertainers, and inspirations to their campers.
 The position requires maturity, creativity, and a strong commitment to the YMCA mission.
 Counselors lead skill classes in the morning and cabin activities in the afternoon.
 Candidates must be at least 19 years of age.
 At least one year of college is strongly preferred.
-Dates of employment May 28th-July 22nd.
-Salary $250 plus room and board.
+Salary $260 plus room and board.

 Ranch Camp Counselors are responsible for 10-12 campers in their cabin.
 The staff's most essential responsibilities include maintaining the physical and emotional safety of campers, developing positive lasting relationships with youth, and providing quality safe educational opportunities for kids to bond and relate with their animals.
 Ranch Counselors teach and/or assist group lessons on a daily basis with 8-10 riders of like ability.
 The Ranch Staff's responsibilities include non-horse related activities as well.
 Waterfront, high ropes, sports, campfires, and arts and crafts are just some examples of the activities staff facilitate for campers.
 When Ranch Camp is not being offered this person will serve as a camp counselor and assist with riding lessons.